COM-based programmatic configuration

 Bitvise SSH Server comes with a COM DLL which can be used to configure SSH server settings programmatically from VBScript, PowerShell, .NET, or any other programming language that provides access to COM objects.
 Example scripts (renamed to .txt from their original extensions):

 - VBScript: Load, Update and Apply Settings.

 - VBScript: Export Public Key in OpenSSH known_hosts Format.

-- VBScript: Loops through Windows account entries, resetting their mount points so that each account has a single mount point with a real root path set to the value of the "Initial terminal shell directory" for the account.
+- VBScript: Loop through Windows account entries, resetting their mount points so that each account has a single mount point with a real root path set to the value of the "Initial terminal shell directory" for the account.

 The configuration COM object can be used for the same purposes as the BssCfg utility and the Bitvise SSH Server Control Panel: keypair management, import and export of settings, changing and inspection of individual settings values.